juunas11/managedidentity-filesharing/README.md

 You should be able to run the app locally now.

+Note that you may get an error saying the Storage Emulator does not support the API version we are using.
+In that case, you will need to update the Storage Emulator.

 ### Azure setup

 There's no ARM template yet, it's on the todo list.